FelipeCostaBR/Zendesk-Challenge/README.md

 #### Backend Frameworks and Libraries
 * Express - it provides functions that make the development process simple and efficiently such as Router and express.json().
-* axios - To request the data from Zendesk API I created an asynchronous and axios is a Promise HTTP client that I can use in bouth, Browser and Express.
+* axios - To request the data from Zendesk API I created an asynchronous and axios is a Promise HTTP client that I can use in both, Browser and Express.
 * dotenv - To be able to use environment variable dotenv helps to read the .env file with my private credentials informations.